 According to the Girl Scout Research Institute study Having It All: Girls and Financial Literacy (PDF), nine out of ten girls (90 percent) say it's important for them to learn how to manage money, and 88 percent of girls think it's important to set financial goals, yet only a handful of girls surveyed (12 percent) feel very confident about making financial decisions.

-Several Girl Scout councils and World Association of Girl Guides and Girl Scouts Membership Organizations have been chosen to participate in this crucial program that will leverage and utilize the GSUSA Financial Empowerment curriculum, through the Girl Scout Leadership Experience (GSLE), to teach girls about global competencies—budgeting, credit scores, bank loans, credit cards, interest rates, and more—that affect their lives and communities today.
+Several Girl Scout councils and World Association of Girl Guides and Girl Scouts Member Organizations have been chosen to participate in this crucial program that will leverage and utilize the GSUSA financial empowerment curriculum, through the Girl Scout Leadership Experience (GSLE), to teach girls about global competencies—budgeting, credit scores, bank loans, credit cards, interest rates, and more—that affect their lives and communities today.

 Through this funded partnership girls will gain real-life, age-appropriate financial skills that will benefit their futures.
 And, for volunteers and parents, we also offer guidance—via a tip sheet in English (PDF) and a tip sheet in Spanish (PDF)—to help them raise financially empowered girls.